 The minimum amount is the total of both the renovation works and original property investment.
 Also, these amounts can be spread across more than one property.
 Two individuals (or more) can invest higher amounts in total as long the total investment covers the number of applicants.
 I.e. Dual ownership of a 1 million apartment.

 There is a requirement that each applicant comes to Portugal for at least 7 days in the first 2-year period and 14 days in Portugal over each of the following 2-year periods.
 At the end of the 5-year period you can apply for citizenship or permanent residency.
-Both of these options require a Portuguese test.
+Both of these options require a Portuguese test (specific training courses are now available).
 If you cannot go through the Portuguese test then you can keep renewing the temporary 2-year residency.
-With citizenship you are able to sell the investment.
-Both residency options require the investment to be retained.
+With citizenship and permanent residency you are able to sell the investment.

 You need to provide the following documents in order to apply for the Golden Visa;